meena-erian/SmarF/README.md

 # Team SmarF
 This public repository can hep us manage and organize the project together.

-All team meber are required to have an account on hithub and watch the repository for future updates and contributions.
+All team meber are required to have an account on hithub and watch the repository to stay up to date with the project for future contributions.